stroiman/presentation-driving-it-2025/pages/building-code-generation.md

 :: title ::

-# Code Generation - Limitations
+# Code Generation - Customization

 :: content ::

-Web IDL doesn't provide all information
+Web IDL doesn't provide all information, e.g.,

 <div class="ns-c-tight">

 - If an operation can throw an `Error`
-- Default value for optional arguments
+- Default values for optional arguments

 </div>